William Russell, Lord Russell: Rye House Plot

 By the standards of the time (when those charged with treason rarely escaped death) he received a fair trial.
-Lord Chief Justice Francis Pemberton, in his summing up to the jury, clearly leaned towards an acquittal, thereby offending the King, who dismissed him soon afterwards.
+Lord Chief Justice Francis Pemberton, in his summing up to the jury, clearly leant towards an acquittal, thereby offending the King, who dismissed him soon afterwards.
 No defence counsel was permitted in a treason trial until the passing of the Treason Act 1695, but in a rare concession to the defence, Lady Russell was allowed to act as her husband's secretary.
 Even Jeffreys, leading for the prosecution, conducted the trial in a sober and dignified manner quite different from his normal bullying style, and, while stressing the strength of the evidence, reminded the jury that no innocent man should have his life taken away.

 After the verdict Russell's wife and friends made desperate efforts to save him, making pleas for mercy to the King, the Duke of York, and the French Ambassador, Paul Barillon.
 Barillon informed the King that in the view of Louis XIV this was a suitable case for mercy, and James was at least prepared to listen to Russell's friends; but Charles was implacable, saying "if I do not take his life he will shortly take mine."
 Russell himself, in petitions to Charles and James, offered to live abroad if his life were spared, and never again to meddle in the affairs of England.
 He, however, refused an offer of escape from Cavendish.
-Lady Russell obtained a private interview and went on her knees to the King, but to no avail: Charles, who had shown clemency to former opponents after his Restoration, no longer believed in showing mercy to his real or supposed enemies.
+Lady Russell obtained a private interview and went on her knees to the King, but to no avail.

 Execution

 Russell spent his last day peacefully in the Tower, spending the morning in devotions with the Scottish archbishop Alexander Burnet.
 He was beheaded by Jack Ketch on 21 July 1683 at Lincoln's Inn Fields.
-The execution was said to have been conducted quite poorly by Ketch, who later wrote a letter of apology.
-Russell was exonerated by reversal of his attainder under William III.
+Russell was said to have paid Ketch a generous sum of money beforehand for a quick and painless end.
+At the time, those sentenced to death by beheading (a method "reserved for [...] aristocrats") were customarily "advised to tip the public executioner in advance.
+It was hoped this would encourage him to do a swift and efficient job, hopefully despatching the victim in one clean blow."
+However, in spite of this, the execution was reported to have been notoriously botched:

+On that occasion, Ketch wielded the instrument of death either with such sadistically nuanced skill or with such lack of simple dexterity – nobody could tell which – that the victim suffered horrifically under blow after blow, each excruciating but not in itself lethal.
+Even among the bloodthirsty throngs that habitually attended English beheadings, the gory and agonizing display had created such outrage that Ketch felt moved to write and publish a pamphlet titled Apologie, in which he excused his performance with the claim that Lord Russell had failed to "dispose himself as was most suitable" and that he was therefore distracted while taking aim on his neck.